grafana/tempo/docs/sources/tempo/configuration/_index.md

             [concurrent_blocks: <uint> | default = 10]

             # A tuning factor that controls whether the trace-level timestamp columns are used in a metrics query.
-            # If a block overlaps the time window by less than this ratio, then we skip the columns.
+            # If a block overlaps the time window by less than this ratio, then the columns are skipped.
             # A value of 1.0 will always load the columns, and 0.0 will never load any.
             [time_overlap_cutoff: <float64> | default = 0.2]